 INIT3()function at the start of your program, and the

 SHUT3()function (which flushes headers for, and closes all files currently open) at the end, or else the

 CLOSE3()function for each file opened.
-Note that the utility routine
+It is a modeling-system requirement that you should use the utility routine

 INIT3()is an integer function for initializing the I/O API, and must be called before any other I/O API operation.
 It returns the unit number to be used for the program's log (if you